LADY

 Click on each photo thumbnail to enlarge.

 This naturalized annual was introduced from Europe.
-The erect stems, up to 3 feet tall, bear lance-shaped leaves up to 6 inches long, usually with a dark purplish spot or crescent near the middle of each leaf (A,B,C).
-The small pink flowers on cylindrical spikes are on erect stems above the leaves (A).
-Differentiated from similar species by the purple spot or crescent on the leaves.
-Pennsylvania Smartweed (Polygonum pensylvanicum) – not shown here – looks very similar, but it never has those purple spots on the leaves.
+The erect, occasionally sprawling stems, up to 3 feet tall, bear alternate lance-shaped leaves with smooth margins up to 6 inches long.
+Usually (not always) there is a dark purplish spot or crescent near the middle of the leaf.
+A papery sheath (ocrea) with short bristles along its upper margin wraps around the stem at the base of each leaf (E).
+Tiny pink flowers on cylindrical spikes are on erect stems above the leaves (A).

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.